CTSRD-CHERI/cheribsd-getting-started/src/introduction/README.md

 [CheriBSD](https://www.cheribsd.org/) is a CHERI-extended version of the open-source [FreeBSD](https://www.freebsd.org/) operating system.
-CheriBSD is a reference design for how to integrate CHERI support into an operating system.
 It is intended to:

-- Provide a clean and in-depth illustration and template for how CHERI support can be integrated with a general-purpose, MMU-enabled operating system;
+- Provide a clean, in-depth illustration and template for how CHERI support can be integrated with a general-purpose, MMU-enabled operating system;
 - Act as an OS research platform for how operating systems can use CHERI;
 - Enable validation and evaluation of CHERI-extended architectures and